codeforamerica/open311_java/README.md

 ServiceRequest serviceRequest = wrapper.getServiceRequest("serviceRequestId");
 ```

-**IMPORTANT**: It is worth it to check the [documentation](http://codeforamerica.github.io/open311_java/apidocs/index.html) and find all the possible parameters of the `GETServiceRequestFilter` and `POSTServiceRequestData` classes.
+It is worth it to check the [documentation](http://codeforamerica.github.io/open311_java/apidocs/index.html) and find all the possible parameters of the `GETServiceRequestFilter` and `POSTServiceRequestData` classes.
 ## Testing and building